-Sector Action 3 - Advocate for supportive policies and regulatory frameworks
+Sectoral Action 3 - Advocate for supportive policies and regulatory frameworks

-The financial services sector should actively participate in policy discussions and advocate for supportive regulatory frameworks for quantum technology.
+The financial services sector should actively participate in policy discussions and advocate for regulatory frameworks supportive of quantum technology.
 By engaging with policymakers and regulators, the sector can help ensure that new regulations and standards effectively address the risks and challenges associated with quantum computing while fostering innovation and growth.
 This collaborative approach will also help to create a more unified and well-prepared sector in the face of emerging quantum threats.